ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 {: #fig-retry-date title="Retrying with an Update Date Field"}

 Intermediaries can sometimes rewrite the `Date` field when forwarding responses.
-This might cause problems if the Oblivious Gateway Resource and intermediary clocks differ by enough to cause the retry to be rejected.
+This might cause problems if the oblivious gateway resource and intermediary clocks differ by enough to cause the retry to be rejected.
 Therefore, clients MUST NOT retry a request with an adjusted date more than once.

-Oblivious Gateway Resources that condition their responses on the `Date` header field SHOULD either ensure that intermediaries do not cache responses (by including a `Cache-Control` directive of `no-store`) or designate the response as conditional on the value of the `Date` request header field (by including the token "date" in a `Vary` header field).
+Oblivious gateway resources that condition their responses on the `Date` header field SHOULD either ensure that intermediaries do not cache responses (by including a `Cache-Control` directive of `no-store`) or designate the response as conditional on the value of the `Date` request header field (by including the token "date" in a `Vary` header field).

-Clients MUST NOT use the date provided by the Oblivious Gateway Resource for any other purpose, including future requests to any resource.
-Any request that uses information provided by the Oblivious Gateway Resource might be correlated using that information.
+Clients MUST NOT use the date provided by the oblivious gateway resource for any other purpose, including future requests to any resource.
+Any request that uses information provided by the oblivious gateway resource might be correlated using that information.